 Collaborative and Participatory Governance

 Since the 1970s, a quiet revolution has been occurring in planning—one that seeks to enhance democratic participation, reduce conflict and strengthen organizational effectiveness through collaboration.
 The emergent transformation has implications for how we seek to address “wicked” problems that are characterized by great complexity, dynamism and uncertainty.
 This area is particularly oriented to environmental issues, but also can be applied to address issues of growing inequality, climate change, energy transitions, community revitalization, economic development and the intersectionality of these issues.
-DURP faculty have focused on researching ground-breaking efforts to scale up collaboration for landscape-scale ecological restoration, engage in cross collaborative learning networks, work on place based social-ecological resilience in resource dependent communities, and address the co-management of hazard threats such as wildfire and sea level rise.
+DURP faculty have focused on researching ground-breaking efforts to scale up collaboration for landscape-scale ecological restoration, engage in cross collaborative learning networks, work on place based social-ecological resilience in resource dependent communities, and address the co-management of hazard threats such as extreme storms, wildfire and sea level rise.
 These projects aim to illuminate how to overcome barriers to collaboration, examine how learning and innovation dissemination occurs, clarify the value added as well as costs of engaging in participatory approaches and what challenges and opportunities exist to collaborate as projects transition from planning to implementation.

 Faculty with Research Interests in Collaborative and Participatory Governance